Mumbai rains: Retail outlets suffer Rs 500-cr hit after Friday's washout

-Out of the 3.5 lakh retail establishments in Mumbai, members of trade bodies said 80 per cent of shops and other outlets remained closed
+Out of the 3.5 lakh retail establishments in Mumbai, members of trade bodies said 80 per cent of shops and other outlets remained closed due to the continuous downpour

 Around 80 per cent of the 3.5 lakh shops in the city remained shut on Friday, the day when Mumbai came to a standstill thanks to the incessant rainfall.
 If industry members are to be believed, the losses would have reached Rs 500 crore by Friday.